 Just consider if someone wanted to become friends with us.
 What might they do?
 Surely they would send someone they know intimately to introduce us right?

-The President's friend might set up the meeting, as well as instruct us on what the President likes and dislikes.
-They might tell us what things might offend the President.
-They might tell us what kind of gift to bring to the President.
-Maybe the President likes a certain type of fruit, for example.
-The President's friend could tell us this.
+The famous person's friend could thus introduce us.
+They might also tell us what they like and dislike.
+They might tell us what things might offend the famous person.
+They might tell us what kind of gift to bring to the famous person.
+Maybe the famous person likes a certain type of fruit, for example.
+The famous person's friend could tell us this.

-And when such a friend introduces us, the President, seeing that we have become his friend's friend, will more likely want to become friends.
-There is a linkage of friendship that takes place: A friend of a friend.
-The President will want to meet his friend's friend, because of the relationship the President already has with his friend.
+Once such a friend introduces us, the famous person sees that we have become his friend's friend.
+They will more likely want to become friends.
+There is a linkage of friendship that takes place: Becoming a friend of a friend.

 This is the process that God uses as well.
 God is all about relationships, and the unwritten universal rules of relationships stem from His relationships.
 God sends us His representatives to introduce us to Him, and allow us to begin to form a relationship with Him.
 These representatives are more than just ambassadors: They share an intimate loving relationship with the Supreme Being.